Phiny-sly/trading-project/README.md

 - To test GraphQL endpoints requiring authentication, include the JWT token in the header as follows:
   Authorization: Bearer <your-token> in JSON format.
 Example: {
   "Authorization": "Bearer YOUR_ACCESS_TOKEN"}
 - The Jwt token is generated when you sign in to your account.
+You must first create an account and sign in to obtain the token.